roachbot/OAParagraph/README.md

-Hello I chose to solve this problem by implementing a regex approach.Regex is made for solving this type of problem.
+Hello I chose to solve this problem by implementing a regex approach.
+Regex is made for solving this type of problem.
 I chose a dictionary object as it is very fast in case we need to process larger text, not just paragraphs.We may need a limit to the number of words or we would simply split out the text and run in parallel and stitch results back together.
 I call this implementation a cheese pizza as I am using regex \w+ to get the words it handles a lot of the issues we may have like double spaces, punctuation, tabs, line spaces, etc. right out of the box.
 I did make an assumption that possessive words like mike's or plans' would be 'stored' as mike and plans, for example.
 This is to demonstratein the helper class we can do all kinds of preprocessing rules as the business requirements dictate.
 We could even put in the config etc. a series ofregex replaces to run in a particular order.
 Clean number, dates, and more.